 Matilda Butler, SheWrites Guest Editor and Co-Founder Women's Memoirs

-To give this some thought, consider the following writing prompt.
+To give this some thought, consider the following writing prompts.

-PS Of course, character is so much more than the physical description.
-Kendra Bonnet and I devote a chapter to character development in our new book: Writing Alchemy: How to Write Fast and Deep.
-We share secrets that put writers in total control of their writing process and incorporate the best of social science research to help you write with intense purpose…and have fun in the process.
+PS If you could only do one thing to change your writing in the short term, then get into the detail of the five senses.
+Incorporate sight, sound, smell, taste, and touch in what you write.
+We've seen writing improve when that was the only change in a scene or vignette.
+Kendra Bonnet and I devote a chapter to understanding and using the five senses in our new book: Writing Alchemy: How to Write Fast and Deep.
+We share secrets that put you in total control of your writing process and incorporate the best of social science research to help you write with intense purpose…and have fun in the process.

 both co-written with her business partner, Kendra Bonnett.
 Butler and Bonnett are the co-founders of Women's Memoirs, a website with tips and advice for writers.
 CLICK HERE for free ebooks for women interested in writing their memoirs as well as free videos based on advice from such well-known authors as: Annie Dillard, Ernest Hemingway, William Zinssser, Anne Lamott, Stephen King, Mark Twain, Elizabeth Berg, Elmore Leonard, Rita Mae Brown, Natalie Goldberg, David McCullough, and others.

 For information on our contests, go to: http://womensmemoirs.com/contests/ NOTE: The next contest deadline is July 1.
 You still have time to enter.